SteeltoeOSS/Documentation/api/v4/security/mtls.md

 // Requirement classes are public builder.Services.AddAuthorizationBuilder().AddOrgAndSpacePolicies()
-        .AddFallbackPolicy("sameOrgAndSpace",
+        .AddPolicy("sameOrgAndSpace",
             authorizationPolicyBuilder => authorizationPolicyBuilder.AddRequirements([
                 new SameOrgRequirement(),
                 new SameSpaceRequirement()
             ]));
 ```

+> [!NOTE]
->These steps are only required on services that are receiving certificate-authorized requests
+> These steps are only required on applications that are receiving certificate-authorized requests.

 #### Applying Authorization Polices

 As implied by the name of the extension method `AddOrgAndSpacePolicies` from the previous section on this page, Steeltoe provides policies for validating that a request came from an application in the same org or the same space.
 You can secure endpoints by using the standard ASP.NET Core `Authorize` attribute with one of these security policies.

+> [!TIP]
->If needed, see the Microsoft documentation on [authorization in ASP.NET Core](https://learn.microsoft.com/aspnet/core/security/authorization/introduction) for a better understanding of how to use these attributes.
+> If needed, see the Microsoft documentation on [authorization in ASP.NET Core](https://learn.microsoft.com/aspnet/core/security/authorization/introduction) for a better understanding of how to use these attributes.

 The following example shows a controller using the security attributes with the included policies: